learnable-content/Diving-into-ES2015/README.md

 ## Array Matching

 The first type of destructuring we're going to talk about is array matching.
-Put simply, this feature allows you to assign a list of variables to matching indices in arrays.
+Put simply, this feature allows you to assign a list of variables from matching indices in arrays.
 Let's take a look at this code example so that we can better see how this works.